pul-kit/DSAN5400FinalProject/README.md

 ### This project can by run through the following steps:
 1. Navigate to the bin of this project on your terminal.
+2. Type:
-2. Type "python main.py -q <query> -e <eval>
+        python main.py -q <query> -e <eval>
-3. The query is the question.
+4. Query is the user question.
-4. The eval is if you want the program to print the test performance of the search engine.
+5. Eval is to print the test performance of the search engine.

 ### Chatbot design:
 1. Data is scraped from FAQ pages